 For starters, Plastic Man (or "Plas" for short) was created by another company, Quality Comics, in 1941.
 He was the star character of Police Comics #1-102 (August, 1941-October, 1950), and also gained his own title, Plastic Man, which lasted for 52 issues (1943 to February, 1955).
 While among the longest running characters of The Golden Age of Comic Books, Plas was then pretty much forgotten.
 Quality Comics ceased operations in 1956, selling most, if not all of its properties to DC Comics.
 The new owners continued a few of Quality's ongoing series, most notably Blackhawk, but had no interest in reviving defunct series.
 The character was next revived in Plastic Man vol. 2 #1 (November-December, 1966), though the Plastic Man of this series was said to be a look-alike son of the original.
 This series ran for 10 issues, then got resurrected a decade later with Plastic Man vol. 2 #11 (February-March, 1976) for another 10-issue run.

-Second, long before Plastic Man joined the League, Elongated Man (who may have been a Captain Ersatz of Plas) had been a member for decades (though admittedly Plastic Man was always better known.)
+Second, long before Plastic Man joined the League, Elongated Man (who was a Captain Ersatz of Plas) had been a member for decades (though admittedly Plastic Man was always better known.)
 Plastic Man only joined the ranks of the League in JLA #16 (March, 1998).

 In his origin story, Plastic Man was Patrick "Eel" O'Brian, a gangster.
 One night while robbing a chemical company, things went awry as O'Brian was shot and fell into a vat of unknown chemicals; the rest of his gang abandoned him as they made their getaway.
 He managed to escape and was taken in by a monastery, where he recovered.
 The betrayal by his own men and the kindness of the monks inspired him to change his life, and he started using his newfound shapeshifting powers (he can change into anything he can imagine, but always retains the same colors) to battle crime as "Plastic Man".
 He kept his Secret Identity as O'Brian in order to infiltrate the underworld, but eventually joined the FBI.